Radja Nainggolan: Piacenza

 Nainggolan began playing football with Tubantia Borgerhout at the age of five.
-Seven years later he moved to the youth team of Germinal Beerschot, where he remained until 2005, when he moved to Italian Serie B club Piacenza.
+Seven years later, he moved to the youth team of Germinal Beerschot, where he remained until 2005 to move to Italian Serie B club Piacenza.
 He made his senior debut on 28 May 2006 during a home defeat to Arezzo, being inserted permanently into the first team the following season.

 In the 2008–09 campaign, Nainggolan became a starter for the Emilia-Romagna side, playing 38 of 42 games and scoring three goals, which contributed to them avoiding relegation.

 Cagliari

 On 27 January 2010, Nainggolan was loaned to Cagliari with a buyout clause.
 He made his Serie A debut on 7 February, playing seven minutes in a 3–0 away loss against Inter Milan.
 After making seven appearances (including being sent off a few minutes after entering the field on 28 February against Chievo), the club announced it had acquired 50% of his rights in a co-ownership deal.

-In the first part of 2010–11, under manager Pierpaolo Bisoli, Nainggolan started often due to the absence of Daniele Conti.
-On 31 October 2010 he scored his first goal in the Italian top division, from a right-footed volley in a 2–0 home win over Bologna.
+In the first part of 2010–11, under manager Pierpaolo Bisoli, Nainggolan started, often due to the absence of Daniele Conti.
+On 31 October 2010, he scored his first goal in the Italian top division, from a right-footed volley in a 2–0 home win over Bologna.
 On 31 January 2011, Cagliari redeemed the second half of his contract from Piacenza.

-In early October 2013, after three seasons as an undisputed first-choice, Nainggolan agreed to an extension until 2016.
-His performances with the Rossoblu made him especially popular among their fans, who named him in a top 11 list comprising the best players in the history of the Sardinian club.
+In early October 2013, after three seasons as an undisputed starter, Nainggolan agreed to an extension until 2016.
+His performances with the Rossoblu made him especially popular among their fans, and he was voted among the top 11 best players in the history of the Sardinian club.